tkaczmarzyk/specification-arg-resolver/README.md

 There are also other variants which apply the wildcard only on the beginning or the ending of the provided value: `StartingWithIgnoreCase` and `EndingWithIgnoreCase`.

+There is an ability to set custom `Locale` in `@Spec.config`.
+If locale is not provided, then system default will be used.

+Usage: `@Spec(path="firstName", spec=LikeIgnoreCase.class, config="pl_PL")`

+A negation for this specification is also available: `NotLikeIgnoreCase`.

 ### Equal ###

 Compares an attribute of an entity with the value of a HTTP parameter (exact match).
 E.g. `(..) where gender = FEMALE`.